 In a recent shoot interview, Scott Hall gave his side of the story.

-“Kevin and I got paid well right when we got into WCW and a lot of the guys who were there took pay cuts, but not because of us.
+“Kevin and I got paid well right when we got into WCW, and a lot of the guys who were there took pay cuts, but not because of us.
 We didn’t know anything about it.
-Some guys were making around $350,000 before we came and WCW were not doing house shows at the time because they couldn’t draw.
-So they said to some of the guys, ‘We can’t give you 350 but we’ll give you 300.’
+Some guys were making around $350,000 before we came, and WCW was not doing house shows at the time because they couldn’t draw.
+So they said to some of the guys, ‘We can’t give you 350, but we’ll give you 300.’
 A lot of the guys agreed to it.

 “When I swing a chair, I swing!
 To me, it’s, ‘Don’t ask me to hit you with something because I’m gonna hit ya!’
 I’d rather not do it, but if I’m going to do it, I’m gonna do it.
 And I’ll take it the same way.